-The future of virtual care comes into view
+The future of virtual health is now

 3 key takeaways about virtual care